Offirmo/offirmo-shell-lib/README.md

  `osl_help.sh`

-In your scripts, add this as soon as possible (ideally first instruction in your script) :
+In your scripts, add this as soon as possible (ideally first instruction in your script for maximum features) :

  `source osl_lib_init.sh`